-For many people, the attraction with motor racing is the visceral atmosphere created by sound, breathtaking speed, automotive smells and moments of intense urgency.
-One of my objectives when taking photos is to capture some of this atmosphere and “Speed, Motion, Blur” is about that, showing on-track car action only.
+For many of us, the attraction with motor racing is the visceral atmosphere created by sound, speed, smell and moments of intense urgency.
+One of my objectives when taking photos is to capture some of this and “Speed, Motion, Blur” is about that, showing on-track car action only.

-When taking them I sometimes amuse myself by referring to them as “art shots”.
-This is partly because there is a likelihood of a very low success rate so I mitigate inevitable disappointment with humour.
-The situations and techniques are often marginal for success; camera angles, shutter and vehicle speeds, lighting, patience and location.
+When taking photos to express these sentiments I sometimes amuse myself by referring to them as “art shots” as there is a likelihood of a very low success rate, so mitigating inevitable disappointment with humour.
+This is because, often to achieve them, I need to be on the technical margins of success and typically this involves a critically low camera shutter speed along with considerations of camera angles, vehicle speeds, lighting, location, and above all else, patience.

-A case in point is photo 6, the multicoloured car.
+A case in point is is the first photo, the multicoloured car.
 I am on the pit wall, virtually leaning over the car as it passes by at top speed, creating a deafening roar whilst kicking up a cloud of dust and grit in its wake.
 It took many passes to get a vehicle suitably in the frame with the right amount of blur, even at 10fps.
-I have another good shot where this car is completely in the frame but I chose the one here because of the compositional interest created by a second vehicle following with another in the far distance.
+I have another good shot where this car is completely in the frame but the one here is better because of the compositional interest created by a second vehicle following with another in the far distance.

-Other photos involve less physical vulnerability, maybe just getting wet, or sunburn!
+Other photos involve less physical vulnerability, maybe just getting wet, or sunburnt!
 Tracking speed with a camera is touch-and-go and requires much fortitude and luck.
 I hope you enjoy the results…

 The photos in this gallery are updated from time-to-time.